 PAPP-A and aging

-Role of PAPP-A in atherosclerosis
+PAPP-A and atherosclerosis

 Using specific monoclonal antibodies, we identified abundant staining for PAPP-A in eroded and ruptured plaques from human arterial specimens.
 The most intense staining for PAPP-A was at the inflammatory shoulder of the ruptured plaques containing smooth muscle cells and activated macrophages.
 There was little or no staining for PAPP-A in stable plaques.

 Our overall hypothesis is that PAPP-A is a key regulatory factor in the vascular response to injury leading to atherosclerosis and promoting plaque vulnerability.